istopwg/pwg-books/ippguide/intro.md

 The IPP architecture defines an abstract, hierarchical data model that provides information about the printing process and the print jobs and capabilities of the printer.
-Because the semantics of IPP are attached to this model, the client (software) does not need to know the internal details of the printer (hardware).
+It also defines operations with common semantics (business logic) for working with the objects in this data model.
+Because the semantics of IPP are followed by all printers, the client (software) does not need to know the internal details of the printer (hardware).

 IPP uses HTTP as its transport protocol.
 Each IPP request is a HTTP POST with an IPP message (and print file, if any) in the request message body.
 The